 - 2/3 cup rolled oats, (68 grams)

 - 2 34 gram scoops Cellucor Cinnamon Swirl Whey Protein

 - 1 cup unsweetened vanilla almond milk, (8 oz)

 - 1 tbsp Skippy Natural Creamy Peanut Butter, (16 grams)

 - Optional toppings: pecans, crumbled gingersnaps, cinnamon, extra gingerbread syrup

-- 1″ knuckle fresh ginger, peeled and sliced thinly (or 1 tsp ground)
+- 1″ knuckle fresh ginger, peeled and roughly chopped, (or 1 tsp ground)

 - Add all ingredients to a small pan and bring to a boil over medium heat.
 Lower heat to low and simmer for 20 minutes.